Rules and Regulations – North American Amateur Ceol Beag

 General Rules Grades 1, 2, or 3

-- Each Competitor must appear and compete in appropriate highland dress, including kilt, optional jacket, and cap, and are expected to remain so attired throughout the day until after the presentation of prizes.
+Each Competitor must appear and compete in appropriate highland dress, and are expected to remain so attired throughout the day until after the presentation of prizes.

-- All decisions made by the Judges will be final.
+All decisions made by the Judges and Stewards will be final.

 By applying to the North American Amateur Ceol Beag Championship, I agree to be bound by these rules.